ntwalibas/unitary-proposal/README.md

 - 1 month to port native data types
 - 2 months to port function declarations and variable declarations.
-- 1 month to write a tutorial and a reference documentation (this has already started at [Avalon documentation](https://avalon-lang.readthedocs.io)).
+- 1 month to write tutorials.
+The reference documentation is 80% done and can be found at [Avalon documentation](https://avalon-lang.readthedocs.io).

 ## Challenges